This is the mandatory training page. Click here to return to CAP's information page on preventing and addressing sexual abuse and misconduct.

 Specifically, three self-guided, online modules have been developed to support psychologists in furthering their awareness and professional practices in preventing and addressing client/patient sexual abuse and misconduct by health care professionals.

 The time to complete each module is approximately 45-60 minutes and can be completed from a tablet, smart phone, or computer.
-These modules are available at no charge and are to be completed annually by regulated members (as per the HPA).
+These modules are available at no charge and are to be completed by regulated members at least once (as per the HPA).

 Due to the seriousness of this topic and it’s far reaching implications, please complete these modules when you can give your full attention to the content.